-The rustling of the tall pine trees, the glimmering lake surrounded by woodland, and pleasant atmosphere of tranquillity characterise the village near Pinki, where several private houses have been created, based on the same concept, and yet each one has its own character.
+The rustling of the tall pine trees, the glimmering lake surrounded by woodland, and the pleasant atmosphere of tranquillity characterize the village near Pinki, where several private houses have been created, based on the same concept, and yet each one has its own character.
 For several years now the owner of the house has been living here with her family.
-At first, they settled in and organised their living space, and then turned to the garden.
+At first, they settled in and organized their living space, and then turned to the garden.
 The owner had already got some ideas for the garden; it had to have the wildness of the Latvian meadows, with their seasonal variability characteristic of our nature, while at the same time being easy-maintenance.

-Two architectonic elements dominate in the garden, – a rigid house, consisting of different planes and protrusions of various heights, and a white monolith wall instead of a fence, separating the garden from woodland.
+Two architectonic elements dominate in the garden, – a rigid house, consisting of different planes and protrusions of various heights, and a white monolith wall instead of a fence, separating the garden from the woodland.

 The basic structure of the garden is an extension of the architecture of the house; – geometric shapes and straight lines frame the beds and define the garden areas.
 Hedges, planted at various heights, continue the motif of the protrusions of the house, marking the contours of the garden.

-Thuja and hornbeam hedges provide some privacy from the neighbours and the street.
+Thuja and hornbeam hedges provide some privacy from the neighbors and the street.
 Now that the garden has been given a clear structure, it is time for plants to do their magic.
 Like a painting in a frame, they form the garden.
 The beds are filled with combinations of wild style and naturalistic grasses and perennials, softening the edges.
 They surround both – the house terraces and the hidden circular lawn area in the garden, letting the inhabitants of the house dive into the natural environment of the garden.
 The flower meadow in some areas of the garden gives the impression of lightness while at the same time making the garden more easy-maintenance by reducing the area that needs to be mown.
 Specimen trees incorporated in the borders, give height to the garden, and so does the wooden pergola that, with time, will be covered by climbers.

-The garden has got a new lease of life, and its owners – a new room that gives them joy, helps them relax and just spend some quality time on their own or with their loved ones.
+The garden has got a new lease of life, and its owners – a new room that gives them joy, help them relax and just spend some quality time on their own or with their loved ones.
 The new garden provides interaction with nature and architecture, and, most importantly, – with people.